denko-rb/denko-piboard/README.md

   - OneWire
   - Infrared Out
   - WS2812
+  - Bitbang UART

 ### Won't Be Implemented
-  - UART.
+  - Hardware UART.
 It would wrap a [`rubyserial`](https://github.com/hybridgroup/rubyserial) instance.
 Use that directly instead.

 ### Might Be Different
   - Variable Digital Listen Timing (pigpio doesn't have a real way to do this, but glitch filter might be even better?)